mab253/dataviz_fall25/project2.md

   - (we started working on this one in class to create the warming stripes)
   - https://www.metoffice.gov.uk/hadobs/hadcrut5/data/HadCRUT.5.0.2.0/download.html

-**💥 remember, you do not have to visualize every attribute! what columns will you focus on?** \
+**💥 remember, you do not have to visualize every attribute! what columns will you focus on to tell a unique story?** \
 have fun!

 ## 🔎 evaluation criteria